-2.8 Antibody immobilization
+2.8 Protein immobilization

-We recommend that you print antibodies at 50 % relative humidity and then place arrays overnight at 75 % relative humidity, as this will ensure maximum coupling efficiency to surface.
+Print proteins at 50 % relative humidity and then place arrays in a slide humidity chamber (95 %) for 1 h or alternatively overnight at 75 % rel. humidity (this will ensure maximum coupling efficiency to surface).

 2.9 Storage of printed slides